-The information on this page is intended for offer-holders and current students.
+The information on this page is intended for people who have received an offer of a place at Balliol (offer-holders) and for current students.
 In addition, it is important that you read the following:

-- the terms and conditions of the Student Tenancy for Residential Premises, which you will be asked to sign once you have been allocated a room;
+- the terms and conditions of the Student Licence Agreement, which you will be asked to sign once you have been allocated a room;

 - further information about accommodation in the College Handbook, which forms part of your contract with the College.

-Freshers are expected to live in College in rooms (on the Broad Street main site) which are allocated to them for the duration of their first year.
-Towards the end of August offer-holders will be sent a link to an Accommodation Preference Form where you will be asked to indicate in which price bracket you prefer to be allocated, and whether you have any specific requirements.
-If you do not complete the form by the deadline (probably 1 September), you will be allocated a room at the discretion of the Domestic Manager.
+Freshers are expected to live in College in rooms (on the Broad Street main site) which are allocated to them during termtime for their first year (students are required to move out in vacations).
+If you are an offer-holder, towards the end of August you will be sent a link to an Accommodation Preference Form, where you will be asked to indicate in which price bracket you prefer to be allocated, and whether you have any specific requirements.
+If you do not complete the form by the deadline (1 September), you will be allocated a room at the discretion of the Domestic Manager.

-For second-year students who prefer not to live out, a number of rooms are available in Jowett Walk (ten minutes’ walk from the main site).
-For third- or fourth-year students a room ballot is held for rooms at the main site; in the event that Jowett Walk is oversubscribed, a ballot will also be held to determine the allocation of rooms there too.
-Students can apply to live at Jowett Walk either individually or with a group of friends.
+For second-year students who prefer not to live out, a number of rooms are available in Jowett Walk and Block A at the Master’s Field (five minutes’ walk from Broad Street).
+For third- or fourth-year students a room ballot is held for rooms at Broad Street; in the event that Jowett Walk and Block A are oversubscribed, a ballot will also be held to determine the allocation of rooms there too.
+Students can apply to live at Jowett Walk and Block A either individually or with a group of friends.

-Most Freshers are allocated rooms on the Broad Street main site in Staircases XV, XX and XXII (see map).
+Most Freshers are allocated rooms on the Broad Street main site in Staircases XV, XX and XXII.
 These are considered to be the Freshers’ staircases.
 The majority of these rooms have shared bathroom facilities; however, there are a small number of en suite rooms on Staircase XXII.

-The accommodation at Jowett Walk is made up of self-contained flats, including sets of rooms with en-suite facilities.
+The accommodation at the Master’s Field (Block A) and at Jowett Walk is made up of self-contained flats.
+The majority of rooms have en-suite bathrooms.

 If you are at all concerned about your ability to afford the rents in College, Balliol has excellent financial support provisions and you may be eligible for support: see the Financial Support page.